-As shown in the American Bar Association's Private Target Mergers and Acquisitions Deal Points Studies:
+As shown in the American Bar Association's Private Target Mergers and Acquisitions Deal Point Studies:

-- Inclusion of either 10b-5 or "full disclosure" representations in merger and acquisition purchase agreements is becoming less common, declining from a peak of 67% in the 2009 ABA study to a low of 7% in the most recent (2021) study. - When full disclosure representations are included in mergers and acquisitions (M&A) agreements, they are almost always alongside, and rarely seen in the absence of, a 10b-5 representation. - Over the nine ABA studies, when 10b-5 representations were included, 13% to 33% of those representations were qualified by knowledge. - Altogether, over the past 12+ years, inclusion of a 10b-5 representation, whether with or without a full disclosure representation, has evolved from fairly common practice to an unusual occurrence.
+- Inclusion of either 10b-5 or "full disclosure" representations in merger and acquisition purchase agreements is becoming less common, declining from a peak of 67% in the 2009 ABA study to a low of 6% in the most recent (2023) study. - When full disclosure representations are included in M&A agreements, they are almost always alongside, and rarely seen in the absence of, a 10b-5 representation. - Over the ten ABA studies, when 10b-5 representations were included, 13% to 33% of those representations were qualified by knowledge. - Altogether, over the past 14+ years, inclusion of a 10b-5 representation, whether with or without a full disclosure representation, has evolved from fairly common practice to an unusual occurrence.